 Businesses also win when workers have earned sick days.
 Employees who are forced to work while sick are less productive and may make valuable customers ill.
 When workers lose their jobs because they take time off to recover from illness, employers bear the expensive costs of turnover.
 Unsafe workplaces are also more costly to employers, who must contend with increased healthcare costs, workers' compensation costs, and lost productivity.
 Finally, workers are consumers, too.
 When workers lose wages or their jobs because they are ill, they have less money to spend in their communities.
 Local businesses feel the effects of reduced demand, and the economy suffers.
-Our colleagues at the Institute for Women's Policy Research have found that earned sick days would yield benefits of \$195 million for employers; such significant savings help to account for the growing number of employers in Maryland and nationwide who support earned sick days laws.1
+Our colleagues at the Institute for Women's Policy Research have found that earned sick days would yield benefits of \$195 million for Maryland employers; such significant savings help to account for the growing number of employers in Maryland and nationwide who support earned sick days laws.1

-In light of these and many other compelling reasons to support earned sick days legislation, CLASP respectfully urges a favorable report on this legislation.
+In light of these and many other compelling reasons to support earned sick days legislation, we encourage Maryland to join the seven states and dozens of cities and counties around the nation that have passed earned paid sick days laws.
+CLASP respectfully urges a favorable report on this legislation.

+Sincerely,

-Sincerely, Zoe Ziliak Michel, Ph.D.
-Policy Analyst CLASP
+Zoe Ziliak Michel, Ph.D.